praveek/launch.en/help/launch-reference/managing-resources/data-elements.md

 1. Click **[!UICONTROL Save]**.

 When creating or editing elements, you can save and build to your [active library](../publishing/libraries.md#active-library).
 This immediately saves your change to your library and executes a build.
 The status of the build is displayed.
-You can also create a new library from the Active Library drop down.
+You can also create a new library from the [!UICONTROL Active Library] drop down.

 ## Built-in data elements

-If you used any of the following data elements in the past, you must create a custom data element in Launch:
+If you used any of the following data elements in the past, you must create a custom data element in [!DNL Launch]:

 * URI
 * Protocol